ING: Commodity supercycle calls grow

 We came into 2021 with a bullish view for the oil market, but clearly Saudi Arabia’s additional supply cuts, US supply disruptions due to freezing cold conditions, growing demand hopes, rising inflation expectations and the broader dollar weakness have meant that the market outlook is even more bullish than we had anticipated.

-As a result, we recently revised higher our oil forecasts, and now expect ICE Brent to average $65/bbl over 2021.
-While we see limited further upside in the first half of this year, it is over the second half of this year where we see more upside, given the expectation of a stronger demand recovery over this period.
+As a result, we recently revised higher our oil forecasts, and now expect ICE Brent to average $65 per barrel (bbl) during 2021.
+While we see limited further upside in the first half of this year, it will be the second half of this year where we see more upside, given the expectation of a stronger demand recovery over this period.
 The continued tightening in the oil balance means that we see Brent trading at $70/bbl by year-end.

 Downside risks for oil

 However, there are still clear downside risks.
-Firstly, while we are seeing the rollout of vaccines, there is the risk that we still see further waves of Covid-19, which would weigh on demand.
+First, while we are seeing the rollout of vaccines, there is the risk that we still see further waves of COVID-19, which would weigh on demand.
 Secondly, in the near term, higher prices could see some buyers hold back.
 In recent weeks, Chinese buying seems to have eased.
 Thirdly, a swift return of Iranian barrels could slow the market rebalancing process.
 However, for now we do not see a significant return of Iranian supply until later this year at the earliest.
 Finally, there is always a risk that OPEC+ fails to agree on the next steps with regards to production cuts at its meeting on 4 March.

 -